- What is The People’s Mosquito?

 - There has been scepticism from some elements in the enthusiast community.
 Why do you think this is?

-A group of aircraft restorers, engineers, pilots, enthusiasts and many other skilled people who are going to restore a de Havilland DH.98 Mosquito aircraft to flight status, here in the UK.
+The People’s Mosquito is a project set up with the sole purpose of returning a de Havilland DH.98 Mosquito aircraft to flight status, here in the UK.
 The project is a non-profit making, charitable organisation and will be funded by private donations and corporate sponsorship.

 The de Havilland DH.98 Mosquito was designed and first built in Britain, and there is currently a gap in flyable classic WW2 and post-WW2/Cold War types.
 Against all conventional wisdom of the day, the Mosquito captured the spirit of great British aviation design and demonstrates a legacy of British entrepreneurial enterprise.
 It went on to became the first truly great multi-role combat aircraft in the world.
 From its first delivery in 1941 to the end of hostilities in 1945 it remained one of the fastest allied aircraft and we want to see this great piece of aviation history back in British hearts and skies.